 Developments in this business have been literally dramatic, and it is directly related to the most precious item of the majority of adult Chinese: their, until recently, only child.

 A synopsis of what had happened from 2008 up to the present day.

 In the year of the first Chinese Olympics it was discovered that several brands of domestic infant formulae contained melamine, a compound that make the protein content of milk appear higher in the standard tests as conducted by dairy companies.
 It caused about 300,000 babies to get seriously ill, with a small number of deaths.

 As a result, the market share of the domestic brands dropped even lower that it already was at that time.
 However, a number of smaller brands deftly used this situation to gain market share, as is clarified in the following video

 Foreign brands believed that a Golden Age had come, in which they could virtually set the market price of formulae in China.
 European and American brands increased their prices almost every couple of months, without naming a valid reason.

 Then the gods punished the foreign suppliers for their hubris.
-Fonterra came with the news that of its whey powder could have been contaminated with botulism.
+Fonterra came with the news that its whey powder could have been contaminated.
 That shocked China.

 Leveling the playing field

 The Chinese authorities grabbed the momentum of the falling consumer confidence in foreign formulae to start a media campaign trying to restore the reputation of domestic product.

 To support this, they launched an investigation into monopolistic activities by foreign suppliers of infant formulae.
 A good example is the accusation against Danone that it had bribed hospital staff to feed babies first with their Dumex formula, to get them hooked on that brand.
 Most foreign suppliers were found guilty, and those who have not fully cooperated with the investigation, were heavily penalised.